swagger-api/swagger-editor/README.md

       zlib: false,
     },
     alias: {
-      // This alias doesn't pull any languages into bundles and works as monaco-editor-core was installed 'monaco-editor$': 'monaco-editor/esm/vs/editor/edcore.main.js',
       // This alias make sure we don't pull two different versions of monaco-editor 'monaco-editor': '/node_modules/monaco-editor',
     },